uo-lca/CalRecycleLCA/FrontEnd/README.md

 * app/                --> all of the source files for the application
     * components/           --> shared modules (services and directives)
+        * change-buttons        --> Directive containing buttons to Apply and Revert Changes
         * color-code            --> Maps categories to colors
+        * d3                    --> d3 wrapper service
         * d3-tip                --> d3.tip service
+        * format                --> Formatting service and filter
+        * fragment-navigation   --> Service for keeping track of fragment navigation state
         * idmap                 --> Maps resource ID to resource
+        * lcia-detail           --> LCIA bar chart directive, service, and css
+        * models                --> Services providing models for resource data
+        * name                  --> Resource name transformation service
+        * param-grid            --> Param grid directive
+        * resources-mocks/      --> Mock resource data for unit tests
+        * resources/            --> Web API resource service
+        * sankey/               --> Sankey diagram service and directive
+        * status/               --> Service for updating shared spinner and alert message
         * version/              --> version related components (came with angular-seed)
-        * lcia-bar-chart        --> LCIA bar chart directive
-        * resources/            --> WebAPI resource service
+        * waterfall/            --> Directive, service, and css used to draw waterfall charts
+    * fragment-flow-param/      --> Fragment Flow Detail view and controller
-        * sankey/               --> Sankey diagram service and directive
+    * fragment-lcia/            --> Fragment LCIA view and controller
     * fragment-sankey/          --> Fragment sankey view and controller
+    * home/                     --> Main view and controller
+    * lcia-method/              --> LCIA Method Detail view and controller
+    * process-flow-param/       --> Process Flow Detail view and controller
     * process-lcia/             --> Process LCIA view and controller
-    * scenarios/                --> scenarios view and controller
+    * scenario/                 --> Scenario Editing view and controller
+    * templates/                --> angular-bootstrap HTML templates
 * karma.conf.js         --> config file for running unit tests with Karma
 * e2e-tests/            --> end-to-end tests (not currently implemented)

 ## Testing

-There are two kinds of tests in the angular-seed application: Unit tests and End to End tests.
+Unit tests have been created for almost all modules in this project.
+End to end tests have not yet been developed.

 ### Running Unit Tests

-The angular-seed app comes preconfigured with unit tests.
+The app is preconfigured with unit tests.
 These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
 We provide a Karma configuration file to run them.